Skip to main content

 That definition is sort of correct, but it could be stated more precisely.
 Things don't always tend to even out in the long run.
 If a great player has an average game, then things wouldn't even out (to the average of all players) but would regress toward that player's high mean performance.

-This page titled 10.9: Statistical Literacy is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.9: Statistical Literacy is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.